Total Request Live: Impact

 TRL became "appointment after-school TV, its studio at 1515 Broadway a pop-culture fishbowl where rabid teens could catch a glimpse of their favorite stars."
 Debuting before social media platforms like Twitter, Instagram, and Facebook, the show is considered one "of the first truly interactive television shows, utilizing the synergy of the internet and television to countdown the top music videos of the day."
 Among the interactive features of TRL was the video shoutout, a 15-second video clip where fans could "appear, screen-within-screen, during the airing of a music video" screaming about their love for an artist or band.
 Because TRL was initially filmed in an age before social media, the show was seen as "the last pure view of...big celebrities.
 You were getting unadulterated ego."
 The show had a number of notably unscripted moments happen in studio, such as band members streaking or celebrities showing up unannounced.
-Hanson, a frequent guest on TRL, said "Before you could see what an artist had for breakfast from Twitter, TRL was the place you were going to hear about it."
+Taylor Hanson of Hanson, a frequent guest on TRL, said "Before you could see what an artist had for breakfast from Twitter, TRL was the place you were going to hear about it."

-TRL not only became "destination TV" for young people to get news on their favorite stars and on pop culture, but also became a place for viewers to stay updated with major world events as MTV News reporters would make regular appearances announcing news headlines.
+TRL not only became "destination TV" for young people to get news on their favorite stars and on pop culture, but also a place for viewers to stay updated with major world events as MTV News reporters would make regular appearances announcing news headlines.
 As MTV News correspondent SuChin Pak said, "For young people, TRL was not only where you got to see your rock idols and pop stars, but where you connected with the major events happening around the world, outside the small town you were living in."

 The show was likened to the millennial generation's version of American Bandstand or Soul Train, averaging 853,000 viewers in 1999 according to Nielsen.
 TRL is widely viewed as the show that launched the careers of many artists from the late 1990s and early 2000s.
-MTV News correspondent John Norris said, "It's an interesting debate whether NSYNC, Backstreet Boys, Britney, Christina [Aguilera], Jessica [Simpson] and Good Charlotte would have had the careers they had without TRL."
+MTV News correspondent John Norris said, "It's an interesting debate whether NSYNC, Backstreet Boys, Britney [Spears], Christina [Aguilera], Jessica [Simpson] and Good Charlotte would have had the careers they had without TRL."
 Writing for Spin, Peter Gaston opined that TRL "helped keep the major labels afloat by boosting pop artists sales numbers on the Billboard charts."
 TRL became a "must-stop on every celebrity's promotional itinerary."
 Musicians themselves including Eminem and Britney Spears would sometimes fill in for the hosts.
 The show was also the site of in-studio performances by big artists promoting album releases.

 Boy bands

-Even though late ‘90s boy bands like Backstreet Boys and NSYNC released albums before TRL began in the fall of 1998, both groups only reached their commercial peaks after their videos were seen on TRL.
+Even though late 1990s boy bands like Backstreet Boys and NSYNC released albums before TRL began in the fall of 1998, both groups only reached their commercial peaks after their videos were seen on TRL.
 In 1999, the Backstreet Boys' second LP, Millennium, achieved the highest first week sales ever from an LP at the time.